-Masters and Doctoral degrees in Food Science.
+WSU and UI each Masters and Doctoral degrees in Food Science:

 Departmental research programs include:

-Master’s in Food Science and Management – Online
+Food Science and Management Option

 A Master of Science in Agriculture program offers a new specialization that combines food science expertise with management education.
 This master’s program is completely online and is offered jointly by Washington State University and the University of Idaho >> more here.